Korean, Edit

 ② Structure of DNA

-○ Major groove : Phosphate groups not exposed.
-Accessible to transcription factors and enzymes
+○ Major groove: Phosphate groups are not exposed, making it accessible to transcription factors or enzymes.

-○ Minor groove : Phosphate groups exposed.
-Accessible to histone proteins
+○ Minor groove: Phosphate groups are exposed, allowing access to histone proteins.

 ○ Comparative summary of DNA forms